See the Libraries' COVID-19 page for the latest updates on library services.

 What is PickUp@Penn?

-PickUp@Penn is a temporary service starting July 6 and is offered to Penn students, faculty and staff members to facilitate their research while the libraries remain closed.
+PickUp@Penn is a temporary service starting July 6 and is offered to all Penn Libraries registered borrowers to facilitate their research while the libraries remain closed.
 Borrowers will be able to request pickup of on-shelf Penn Libraries circulating books.
-Biddle Law Library materials are not included in the service.
+Biddle Law Library materials are available for pickup here but are requested through a different service from the Biddle Law Library.
 The collections currently available include Van Pelt, Lippincott, Fine Arts, Museum and LIBRA.
-Books will be charged to users and placed in paper bags for pickup outside the library building.
+Books will be charged to users and placed in paper bags for pickup just inside the library building on the ground floor of Van Pelt-Dietrich Library Center.

 Who is eligible for PickUp@Penn?